Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-4.md

                         &= 12
 \end {aligned}
 $

-Let's calculate the number of apples left after giving some to his friends.

 If George gave $\dfrac {2} {3}$ to his friends, then he is left with $1 - \dfrac {2} {3} = \dfrac {1} {3}$ of the remaining apples.
 Using that, we get